sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/pc_control.rst

 **Step2:** Click the inverted triangle icon for Serial Port, select the port according to you COM port.
 Here is COM24, which varies for different computers.

 .. note::
-    If you can only see COM1,to solve the problem, just replug the USB cable.
-Then start from sketch upload again.
+    If you can only see COM1, to solve the problem, just replug the USB cable.

 .. image:: img/media71.png

 **Step 3:** Select the **Board Type (Uno)** and **Connection Type(USB/Serial)**.

 .. image:: img/media72.png

-**Step 4:** There are **three** small icons at the top left.
-Click the middle on to run the software.
+**Step 4:** There are **three** small icons at the top left, click the middle on to run the software.

 .. image:: img/media73.png